jbaylina/matic-docs/docs/edge/consensus/polybft.md

 core smart contracts that implements a staking solution and incentivization scheme which defines all the network's proof-of-stake rules.

-The Polygon client follows [delegated proof of stake consensus](../../maintain/delegate/delegate.md), where delegators delegate their MATIC to back validators on the network.
+Polygon Edge follows [delegated proof of stake consensus](../../maintain/delegate/delegate.md), where delegators delegate their MATIC to back validators on the network.

 The consensus protocol follows a set of state transitions.
 While things are still being finalized, the